-"Student who requires additional support" means a student who meets the criteria defined in 16 V.S.A. § 2942(8).
+"Student who requires additional support" means a student who meets the criteria defined in 16 V.S.A. § 2942-{8).

 "Therapeutic Approved Independent School" or "Therapeutic Independent School" or "Therapeutic School" means an approved independent school that limits enrollment to students who are on an IEP or plan under Section 504 of the Rehabilitation Act of 1973, 29 U.S.C. § 794. and who are enrolled pursuant to a written agreement between an LEA and the school.
-These schools are eligible to receive public tuition, which is inclusive of both general and special education services, and is at a rate approved by the Agency of Education.
+These schools are eligible to receive public tuition, which is inclusive of both general and special education services and is at a rate approved by the Agency of Education.

-"Tuition" means funds paid by a school district to an approved independent school for general education in accordance with Section 2228.
+"Tuition"; means funds paid by a school district to an approved independent school for general education in accordance with SBE RuleSection 22285.

 Section 2223.
-Requirements to Operate as an Approved Independent School or an Approved Independent School Ineligible to Receive Public Funds
+Procedures for Requirements to Operate as an Approved Independent Schools or an Approved Independent Schools Ineligible to Receive Public Funds.

-Commented [7]: Not used in the rule.
-Every person or entity desiring to operate an elementary or secondary school as either an approved independent school or an approved independent school ineligible to receive public funds shall apply in writing to the Secretary and meet the requirements of law and these rules.
+Every person or entity desiring to operate an elementary or secondary school as either an approved independent school ineligible to receive public funds elementary or secondary school shall apply in writing to the Secretary and meet the requirements of law and these rules.
+An application shall meet the requirements of SBE Rule 2226 (Application).
 Approved schools shall be permitted to operate for a term of five years or less, as set by the Board, and may submit a new application for approval (reapproval) prior to the expiration of each term.
 The Board may revoke, suspend, or impose conditions upon an approved school according to process set forth in these rules.
-To be eligible to receive public tuition, approved schools must also meet the requirements of Section 2229 (Approval to Receive Public Tuition; Special Education Approval).